Films about environment and social justice are produced by

 *ALIC is the namesake of the first nationally distributed independent film it produced.

-TWO-SPIRIT POWWOW charts the growth of San Francisco's all-volunteer Bay Area American Indian Two-Spirits (BAAITS) groundbreaking LGBTQ-sponsored powwow, the first of its kind in the country.
+TWO-SPIRIT POWWOW charts the growth of San Francisco's all-volunteer Bay Area American Indian Two-Spirits (BAAITS) groundbreaking LGBTQI-sponsored powwow, the first of its kind in the country.
 MORE

 A LOT IN COMMON, the film, debuted in 2003, aired nationally on public television stations and won several film festival awards.
 The vibrant community garden in the starring role still thrives in Berkeley, California.
 Including interviews with Jane Jacobs, Ray Suarez and Paul Hawken, ALIC continues to inform and inspire those interested in community building and green urban planning.
 MORE